notexactlyawe/cameronmacleod.com/content/pages/cv.md

 **Abbey Court Guest House** (*Shrewsbury*)

-I have grown up in a guest house helping my parents out in both customer-facing roles and in technical maintenance roles.
+I grew up in a guest house helping my parents out in both customer-facing and in maintenance roles.
 This has led me to undertake projects such as rebuilding our network to offer a free Wi-fi service to our guests.
 We now have a reliable network with 100% house coverage that can handle 25 users with all their devices at a time.
-It has given me a confident and professional phone manner, strong rapport with customers face to face and experience in a high-pressure catering environment.
+It has given me a confident and professional phone manner, strong rapport with customers face to face and experience in high-pressure environments with the catering side of the business.

 Personal projects
 -----------------

+**Embedded and Robotics Society**

+Currently co-founding a society at the University to bring together people interested in embedded development and robotics.
+The role involves a wide variety of work including planning events, obtaining sponsorship and writing educational materials.

 **abracadabra**